 Tom Riddle, A Malevolent Spirit in the Diary, Was Actually Lord Voldemort; In the Chamber of Secrets Behind the Girls' Lavatory Sinks, Harry Potter Rescued Ginny, Killed The Basilisk Snake Creature, and Destroyed the Diary - Thereby Defeating Tom Riddle

-According to legend, Slytherin, one of the school's co-founding wizards, had built a mysterious, hidden sealed Chamber of Secrets in the Hogwarts Castle that could only be opened when his own true Slytherin Heir returned to the school to "unleash the horror within," and purge the school of all those who, in Slytherin's view, were "unworthy to study magic" (i.e., Mudbloods).
+According to legend, Slytherin, one of the school's co-founding wizards, had built a mysterious, hidden sealed Chamber of Secrets in the Hogwarts Castle that could only be opened when his own true Slytherin Heir returned to the school to "unleash the horror within," and purge the school of all those who, in Slytherin's view, were "unworthy to study magic" - muggle-born (non-magical), or aka Mudbloods.

 A diary with blank pages was discovered, once belonging to 16 year-old student Tom Marvolo Riddle (Christian Coulson) when he was at the school 50 years earlier.
 Through the book's pages, Harry was taken back in time to be shown that Moaning Myrtle - a Mudblood girl at the school, was killed when the Chamber was then opened and an "ancient creature" attacked.
 It was feared that the school's Chamber - "home of a monster" - could cause the closure of the school.

-Harry battled victoriously against the snake creature (with the aid of Headmaster Dumbledore's (Richard Harris) red-feathered Phoenix named Fawkes that blinded the snake's eyes, and provided Gryffindor's sword from the Sorting Hat), defeated Tom Riddle by plunging the snake's bloody poisonous fang into the diary, and rescued Ginny.
+Riddle summoned his own monstrous beastly force - the Basilisk snake creature, to battle against Harry Potter.
+Harry battled victoriously against it (with the aid of Headmaster Dumbledore's (Richard Harris) red-feathered Phoenix named Fawkes that blinded the snake's eyes, and with Godric Gryffindor's Sword from the Sorting Hat).

 Harry's Godfather Sirius Black Was Seeking Revenge Against Pettigrew Who Had Framed Him; Pettigrew Was Caught, But Escaped When Lupin Changed Into Werewolf; Black Was Liberated and Escaped